qiaoyi213/54Bot/README.md

 # 54Bot
-A discord bot for TW54's Server
+A discord bot for TW54's Server used discord.py.